RobertTGreat/vile/README.md

 ### Adding New Post Fields

-1. Update the database schema in `supabase/migrations/`
+1. Update the database schema in Supabase dashboard
-2. Modify the `CreatePostModal.tsx` component
+2. Modify the `CreatePostModal.tsx` and `EditPostModal.tsx` components
 3. Update the `PostCard.tsx` display component
 4. Adjust the `PostList.tsx` query
+5. Update TypeScript interfaces

 ## Deployment